CoopHive/alkahest-docs/alkahest-obsidian/Examples/Exchange/Hello World - Tokens for Strings.md

 bytes32 resultUID = stringResultStatement.makeStatement(resultData, paymentUID);
 ```

 This creates an on-chain attestation representing Bob's fulfillment of Alice's request.
-Note that the `refUID` is set to `paymentUID`, linking this result to Alice's specific payment offer.
+Note that the `refUID` (the second parameter of `makeStatement`) is set to `paymentUID`, linking this result to Alice's specific payment offer.

 ### Completing the Exchange